 The Best Practice of Writing Reviews without sounding like a trickster

 For more than a decade now, writing reviews on products and services has remained one of the best strategies for bumping up sales by savvy internet marketers and product owners.
-But for some bloggers, they have rightly affirmed it (writing reviews) to be the fastest way to make money through blogging
+But for some blog owners, they hold the opinion that writing reviews on product or service is by far the fastest route to make money through blogging

-But can we really hold on to such statement as fact…?
+But can we really hold on to such a statement as fact…?

 Well, that will only depend on what we know and how you do it best.
 So for now, we would have it no other way but to accept this statement to be absolutely true just as it sounds.
 Since we have all come to the consciousness of the fact that writing reviews have actually become the chief cornerstone on which many blogs have been built and as such more bloggers have continued to tour this route in fate of finding greener pasture.